marteinn/Skeppa/README.md

         path: /home/youruser/yourproject/
         key_filename: ~/.ssh/id_rsa.pub
         image:
-            tag: latest
             name: app
             path: app
             repository:
                 url: registry.mydomain.com/app-image
-        compose_files: docker-compose-prod.yml
+        compose_files: docker-compose.yml
     ```

-    _(This example requires docker image called `app` in your project folder, a working docker repository and a working `docker-compose-prod.yml`)._
+    _(This example requires docker image called `app` in your project folder, a working docker repository and a working `docker-compose.yml`)._

-3. Now run `skeppa setup`, this will upload `docker-compose-prod.yml` to your prod path.
+3. Now run `skeppa prod setup`, this will upload `docker-compose-prod.yml` to your prod path.
-4. Time to build and push your docker image, `skeppa build deploy`
+4. Time to build and push your docker image, `skeppa prod build deploy`
-5. Now when the image has been built and is in your repository, type `skeppa deploy` to deploy the image on your remote machine.
+5. Now when the image has been built and is in your repository, type `skeppa prod deploy` to deploy the image on your remote machine.
 6. Done!

 Want more [examples](https://github.com/marteinn/Skeppa/tree/develop/examples/)?